oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/data-labeling/data-labeling.md

 3. Step 3: Verify **Data Labeling Prerequisites**

-    Expand **Show more information** to display what prerequisites have to be met before you can start you data labeling exercise.
-If these are not met, then Data Labeling just might not run properly.
+    Expand **Show more information** to display what prerequisites have to be met before you can start your data labeling exercise.
+If these are not met, then Data Labeling might not run properly.

     ![](./images/lab2_004.png " ")

-    You can use OCI Group you've created in the beginning of this workshop, so you can skip the first step and continue with creating a new Dynamic Group.
+    You can use OCI Group you've created in the beginning of this workshop (see **Prepare Environment**), so you can skip the first step and continue with creating a new Dynamic Group.

 4. Step 4: Navigate to **Dynamic Groups** page